ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Inclined to value the relationship with both you and the candidate more than the commission for a single placement

-#### REFERRALS
+#### Referrals

 The highest return on investment in hiring comes from internal referrals, i.e., referrals from your existing employees.
 People are much more likely to want to do business with a company that is spoken highly of by a current team member, and it's often easier to find a cultural fit when the candidate has already been vetted by someone familiar with your culture.
 You can encourage internal referrals by providing cash incentives (see sidebar) or having good communication with referees as to the status of their referrals.

 Given that referrals have such a high chance of success, you want to provide the best possible candidate experience.
 You may also want to consider an abbreviated (but fair) hiring process.
-Skipping or compressing any top- of-funnel coarse filters, such as phone screeners or qualification forms, may be appropriate.
+Skipping or compressing any top-of-funnel coarse filters, such as phone screens or qualification forms, may be appropriate.
 You may also want to encourage the referrer to contribute a paragraph or two, in writing, justifying their referral.

 ### A Note on the Mathematics of Incentivizing Referrals